 The best way to expedite the immigration proceedings is with the help of an immigration agent as they will be able to take the necessary steps on time and ensure a hassle-free immigration process.
 Saskatchewan follows a slightly different process from other provinces.

 Steps to apply for Saskatchewan PNP are –

 The SINP processing time on an average is four to five months, but this will hold true only when there is smooth processing of the application.
 There are a lot of factors that determine the processing of the application.
 Some of these factors include the pathway selected by applicant, the occupation in-demand at that moment, and also the eased documentation and verification process.
 Hence, the processing time can vary as per the case.
 But for ease, the ideal processing time in few categories is listed below:

 The latest update on immigrating to Saskatchewan through the SINP

 The Saskatchewan Immigrant Nominee Program (SINP) has a points system to assess which applicant would be a successful immigration candidate.
 In the language assessment, there are points for proficiency in both English and French.
-Recently, on 24th November, there have been new measures introduced where the applicants will receive up to an additional 10 points if they are bilingual.
+On 24th November, 2020, new measures were introduced where the applicants will receive up to an additional 10 points if they are bilingual.
 The points allocated will depend on the proficiency of the applicant's second language.
 Thus, the applicants who know English and French both they are at an added advantage.
 This step has been taken by the Canadian Government to promote the Francophone culture in Canada.

-The Saskatchewan's latest draw invited 502 Immigration candidates on 21st January.
-The applicants were selected from the International Skilled Workers category under the Occupation in-demand subcategory.
-Saskatchewan selected applicants with work experience in 79 occupation.
-The minimum score of selection in both these subcategories was 77 points.
+The Saskatchewan's latest draw invited 1044 Immigration candidates on 18th May, 2023.
+260 applicants were selected under the Occupation in-demand subcategory and 784 applicants under Express Entry subcategory.
+Saskatchewan selected applicants with work experience in 31 occupation.
+The minimum score required for Occupation In-Demand and Express Entry category was 67.